vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 Disclaimer: I'm the author of C++ Format, so this is all very biased =).

-Whenever I mention `printf` without namespace I mean the whole family of `printf`-functions from the C standard library, including `sprintf` and `fprintf`.
+Whenever I mention `printf` without namespace in this post I mean the whole family of `printf` functions from the C standard library, including `sprintf` and `fprintf`.
 The C++ Format library includes its own implementation of printf which resides in `fmt` namespace, so I'll use qualified name `fmt::printf` to distinguish it from the standard one.